ERC-7943 - uRWA - Universal Real World Asset Interface

 event ForcedTransfer(address indexed from, address indexed to, uint256 amount);

-/// @notice Emitted when `setFrozenTokens` is called, changing the frozen `amount` of tokens for `user`.
+/// @notice Emitted when `setFrozenTokens` is called, changing the frozen `amount` of tokens for `account`.

-/// @param user The address of the user whose tokens are being frozen.
+/// @param account The address of the account whose tokens are being frozen.

 /// @param amount The amount of tokens frozen after the change.

-/// @notice Error reverted when a user is not allowed to interact.
+/// @notice Error reverted when an account is not allowed to transact.

-/// @param account The address of the user which is not allowed for interactions.
+/// @param account The address of the account which is not allowed for transfers.

-/// @notice Error reverted when a transfer is attempted from `user` with an `amount` less or equal than its balance, but greater than its unfrozen balance.
+/// @notice Error reverted when a transfer is attempted from `account` with an `amount` less than or equal to its balance, but greater than its unfrozen balance.

-/// @param user The address holding the tokens.
+/// @param account The address holding the tokens.

 /// @param amount The amount being transferred.